brunogleite/brunogleite/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love lifting weights and curious about random stuff

 ## Tech Stack